mace015/nginx-proxy-docker/README.md

 Both the virtual host and the letsencrypt host must match and must be publicly reachable.
 Then start the nginx proxy with the following command: `docker-compose -f docker-compose-letsencrypt.yml up -d`.

+## Custom configuration
+To set any custom nginx configuration, add your custom configuration to the custom_nginx_config.conf and restart the container.

 ## FAQ

 ##### I get a 503 error.